 I love fresh tomatoes on my sandwiches, in salads, salsa, and fried up green.
 Nothings better than plucking one fresh off the vine and slicing it up.
 Growing hydroponic tomatoes is easy and can be a very rewarding experience.
 Here’s what you need to know about growing hydroponic tomatoes.

 Germinating seeds- I prefer to germinate my seeds in rapid rooter.
 Seeds germinate well with 70-80 degree temperature and you should see seedlings in about 5-8 days.
 I would recommend using a heat mat.

 Cloning tomatoes- Cloning tomato plants is an easy process that guarantees you to get a plant with the same traits as the one being cloned.
-I’ve had great success cloning tomatoes using oxygenated water and rapid rooter cubes, but there are other methods as well.
+You can clone tomato plants using oxygenated water or using rapid rooter plugs.

 Transplant plant from dirt Another way to get your hydroponic tomatoes garden going is to purchase a tomato plant from the store and transplant it from the dirt into your hydroponic system.

 Hydroponic Tomatoes should be grown in a hydroponic system that can support a large, heavy plant.
 Just like in traditional gardens, you will need to add support for your tomato plant so the branches do not break due to the weight of the fruit.

 I prefer to grow my hydroponic tomato plants using deep water culture in 5 gallon hydroponic buckets and dutch bucket systems.
 These systems work well for large foliage plants and can accommodate plants with a very large root systems.
 I use 5 gallon net pot bucket lids for my tomatoes.
 This makes it easy for me to insert a tomato cage over the plant to provide support.

 What Is The Best Temperature For Hydroponic Tomatoes?